 Kataoka winter pearl ring, $4,780, Catbird

 Morganite is one of the most popular choices for non-diamond engagement rings, and this gemstone's naturally pink hue is so pretty.
+It's also durable—morganite is ranked about an eight on the Mohs Scale, which determines a stone's scratch resistance and hardness (diamonds are a 10, for comparison).
 A dramatic baguette halo setting will add even more sparkle and wow factor.

 Blue Nile morganite ring with baguette diamond halo in 14K rose gold, $1,980, Blue Nile